sanjibbehera/ManuallyInstallKubernetesVer1_18InRHEL8/doks/09-Bootstraping-First-Worker-Node.md

 ## Prerequisites
 The Certificates and Configuration are created on master node and then copied over to workers using scp.
 Once this is done, the commands are to be run on first worker instance: workerone-rhel8-nodeone.
-Login to first worker instance using SSH Terminal.

 ### Provisioning Kubelet Client Certificates